Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1967

-Listening to this non-hit of a heartbreak song now reminds me that for all I love rambling on about the greatness of Gene Pitney and the man’s unique ability to wring every last drop of emotion out of a pop tune, I should be making a similar case for the unrecognized pop greatness of Randy Newman, who long before he became a witty, acid-tongued, and unlikely hit-maker in the ‘80s (and one of Hollywood’s go-to composers and film/TV scorers to boot), at one time had been a terrific balladeer who -- as evidenced by this flop of a single -- had a sense of melody that was not only achingly beautiful but freakishly spot-on.
+Listening to this non-hit now reminds me that for all I love rambling on about the greatness of Gene Pitney and the man’s ability to wring every last drop of emotion out of a song, I should be making a similar case for the unrecognized pop greatness of Randy Newman, who long before he became an acid-tongued hit-maker in the ‘80s, if not one of Hollywood’s go-to composers, at one time had been a terrific balladeer who -- as evidenced by this recording -- had a sense of melody that was both beautiful and spot-on.

 139. Love Can Make You Happy